zaincode/openrapid-rest/README.md

 - middleware uses **middleware_**

-you can also change the prefix name in config/env.js
+you can also change the prefix name in config/env.js **Note** : you dont have to use prefix when you want to call model, defining middleware or controller in your route. just name the file with these prefix.

 ## How To Use It

 There are 2 main thing that you need to focus on to get started